 Once of VJ Plaza, Marco now makes his home opposite Flora i Talay.
 Ranking near the top of all the Koh Chang Italian restaurants, the affable host serves up homemade pastas, pizzas and mains – plenty of good reviews in Tripadvisor.

 Incidentally, Abella is another long running Italian over in Coconut Plaza which has a steady following.

 For a decent cup of coffee, the Koh Chang chain, Marin, has a large and wonderfully cooling a/c shop on the corner of Coconut Plaza.
-Nong Bua Alam, upstairs at Signature too now gives you another option.
+Nong Bua Alam, upstairs at Signature, too now gives you another option (and plenty of photos).